- Date : 19/02/2020

 Planning your retirement?
 Senior Citizen Savings Scheme can offer you regular pay-outs, tax saving opportunities, and low risk.
 Here are some benefits from this government scheme.

 The Senior Citizens Savings Scheme (SCSS) is an investment scheme made available by the government.
-This saving program offers interest rates that are usually higher than Fixed Deposit rates, security, as well as long-term benefits and returns to senior citizens, and this is what makes SCSS a great addition to any retirement plan.
+This saving program offers interest rates that are usually higher than Fixed Deposit rates, it provides security of capital, as well as long-term benefits and returns to senior citizens, and this is what makes SCSS a great addition to any retirement plan.

 How does SCSS work?

 When you open an SCSS account, you make a one-time deposit for typically 5 years.
 You then receive an interest that accumulates on this amount every quarter.
-For the financial year 2017-18, the interest rate is 8.4% per annum.
-For the financial year 2017-18, the interest rate is 8.4% per annum, ensuring fixed returns.
-This interest rate changes every financial year.
+For many saving plans such as the SCSS, the rate of interest offered is reviewed every quarter by the Ministry of Finance and subject to periodic revisions.
+For the third quarter of the financial year 2019-20, starting from October 01 to December 31, the interest rate offered is 8.6% per annum, which has remained unchanged from the previous quarter.

 Related: Best countries to retire in and why

 The SCSS scheme, sponsored by Indian government, is administered to the public through the Indian Postal Department and a list of certified banks.

 There are certain criteria you must meet to be eligible for this savings scheme.

 - Are you 60 years of age or above?
 If yes, then you are eligible for SCSS.

 - Not 60, but officially retired?
 Don’t fret.
 Any individual who has retired and falls under the age bracket of 55-60 can also benefit from SCSS, provided you retire as per VRS (Voluntary Retirement Scheme) or superannuation.